IorioD/MTD-manager-console/Ubuntu_Server.md

 4. Now your machine configuration is complete.

 ## 3. Advanced management
-If you want to ease the VMs management, you can install a tool such as [MobaXTerm](https://mobaxterm.mobatek.net/).
-Once installed, you can create a session for each VM using the selected static IP and use the VM credentials to access.
+If you are using a Windows machine as host and want to ease the VMs management, you can install a tool such as [MobaXTerm](https://mobaxterm.mobatek.net/).
+Once installed, you can create a session for each VM using the selected static IP and use the VM credentials to access it.
+Furthermore, you can access all the dashboards from the browser of the host machine.

 Now you can continue with step 2 of [How to Kubernetes](How_to_kubernetes.md).